newrelic/c-sdk/GUIDE.md

 This is the New Relic C SDK!
 If your application does not use other New Relic APM agent languages, you can use the C SDK to take advantage of New Relic's monitoring capabilities and features to instrument a wide range of applications.

-## End of Life Notice ##
+## Archival Notice ##
-As of April 2022, we're discontinuing support for several capabilities, including the C SDK.
+As of June 30 2022 we are archiving the C-SDK project.
 Please explore the [option to use OpenTelemetry](https://github.com/newrelic/docs-website/blob/develop/docs/apm/agents/c-sdk/get-started/otel_cpp_example) as an alternative to send C++ telemetry data to New Relic.
-For more details about the EOL, see our [Explorers Hub post](https://discuss.newrelic.com/t/q1-bulk-eol-announcement-fy23/181744).
+For more details, see our [Explorers Hub announcement](https://discuss.newrelic.com/t/q1-bulk-eol-announcement-fy23/181744).

 ## Table of Contents
 1. [Requirements](#requirements)